-That being said, the reader should bear in mind that when it comes to interpreting the meaning of a dream about dogs, the final authority is one's self.
-No dream guide, not even this one, should ever substitute one's own intuition and wisdom.
+That being said, the reader should bear in mind that when it comes to interpreting the meaning of a dream about dogs, the final authority is one's own self.
+No dream guide, not even this one, should ever be used as a substitute for one's own intuition and wisdom.

-What Do Canines Symbolize in Dreams?
+What Do Dogs Mean in Our Dreams?

 Dogs as Guardians

+The Chinese Foo Dogs, whose statues often sit outside temples in China, are perfect examples of dogs as guardians.
 If the dream dog is one associated with comfort, and it appears calm and at peace, then the dream may indicate that the dreamer is enjoying similar feelings.
-He or she feels safe, satisfied.
-Perhaps, in the waking world, one feels particularly secure.
+He or she feels safe and satisfied.
+Perhaps, in the waking world, the dreamer feels particularly secure.

 Dogs are not only mythological guards but are also trained by everyday people to guard homes and their owners.
 Some dogs are trained to guard by force, others guard by barking.